davhunt/instruments/rpbi/readme.md

 ## RPBI (Report of Parent Behavior Inventory)

 ### Versions
 The RPBI questionnaires are currently on the original release.
-"Circle" has been replaced with "select" for online use.
+"Circle" was replaced with "select" and "on the following pages" was replaced with "below" for online use.
 Additionally, for the child report, "mother" was replaced with "caregiver."
-Note that the "C" (for "child") and "P" (for "parent") modifiers are typically placed before the name of the measure (i.e., CRPBI and PRPBI); here, we have followed NDCLab convention and placed the modifers after the name of the measure, but used the standard nomenclature for the participan-facing survey title.
+Note that the "C" (for "child") and "P" (for "parent") modifiers are typically placed before the name of the measure (i.e., CRPBI and PRPBI); here, we have followed NDCLab convention and placed the modifiers after the name of the measure, but used the standard nomenclature for the participant-facing survey title.
 | Audience | Language |
 | :--  | :--  |
 | child report | English  |